Congresswoman says Trump told widow of fallen soldier 'he knew what he signed up for'

 In her interview, Wilson told WPLG that she hoped the President didn't make similar comments to the ones she heard to the other families of the soldiers killed.

 "That is what stood out in everyone's heart," she said.
-"You don't say that. he is the President of the United States.
+"You don't say that.
+He is the President of the United States.
 This is a soldier who gave his life for his country.
-Her is a hero in our minds, in our community's minds.
+He is a hero in our minds, in our community's minds.
 That is an insult to the entire Miami Gardens community, to the entire District 24, to Miami Dade county and to this nation.
 And I hope he didn't say that to the other three families."

-Note: This story is breaking and being updated.